Pájaro Verde (Mexican folktale): Latin America

-In a variant from Porto Rico, published by folklorists J. Alden Mason and Aurelio M. Espinosa with the title El Príncipe Encantado ("The Enchanted Prince"), a girl named Alejandrina has a widowed father that remarries.
+In a tale from Puerto Rico, published by folklorists J. Alden Mason and Aurelio M. Espinosa with the title El Príncipe Encantado ("The Enchanted Prince"), a girl named Alejandrina has a widowed father that remarries.
 His new wife has two daughters and she mistreats Alejandrina.
-One day, her father has to go on a trip, and asks what he can bring when he returns.
+One day, her father has to go on a trip, and asks what he can bring them when he returns.
 His step-daughters ask for dress and a sombrero, while Alejandrina asks for "three roses of Alexandría".
 Her father loses his way, and an old woman directs him to a garden where he can find the three roses.
 Alejandrina is given the roses and puts them in a vase.
 Suddenly, a little bird comes to her and begs her to talk to him.
 Meanwhile, Alejandrina's step-mother goes to the palace and lies to the king that she boasted she can wash the clothes of the entire army in one night.
 The king summons Alejandrina and orders her to fulfill the task.
 The little bird helps her.
 Next, the step-mother lies that she can find the prince's lost baby blanket.
 The little bird also produces the blanket.
 Lastly, the step-mother lies that Alejandrina can find the king's lost ring.
 Alejandrina goes back home and dresses in black garments.
 The little bird asks her what is wrong, and the girl tells him she is grieving.
 The little bird becomes a prince, takes Alejandrina to his father, the king, and marries her.
+The tale was republished as Las tres rosas de Alejandría ("The Three Roses of Alexandria"), and sourced from a jíbaro teller.